vidbina/landing-page-templates/README.md

-# Landing page templates
+# Landing Page Templates

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)

-This project contains a few layouts of landing pages that have been rewritten without copying any content from its originals in to make them usable to you in your projects.
+This project contains a few layouts of landing pages that have been rewritten without copying any original content from the reference websites in order to render these templates usable without violating copyright.

+Hopefully these templates will aid in the quick setup of landing pages for your experiments.

 ## Colors